 The People's Bank of China.
 (Photo: Agencies)

-BEIJING, July 20 (Xinhua) -- China's central bank continued to pump cash into the banking system via reverse repos Monday.
+BEIJING-- China's central bank continued to pump cash into the banking system via reverse repos Tuesday to maintain liquidity.

-The People's Bank of China injected 100 billion yuan (about 14.29 billion U.S. dollars) into the market through seven-day reverse repos at an interest rate of 2.2 percent, according to a statement on the website of the central bank.
+With no reverse repos maturing Tuesday, the People's Bank of China injected a total of 30 billion yuan (about $4.29 billion) into the market through seven-day reverse repos at an interest rate of 2.2 percent, according to a statement on the website of the central bank.

 The injection is intended to maintain reasonable and sufficient liquidity in the banking system, the central bank said.